-There are few sporting events as revered as the soccer World Cup, the world’s biggest single sport event.
-A massive 3.2 billion viewers watched the 2014 World Cup on television.
+There are few sporting events as revered as the soccer World Cup — arguably the world’s best soccer tournament.
+Here’s a cool World Cup fact: A massive 3.2 billion viewers watched the 2014 World Cup on television!
 We know from personal experience how incredible it is to be there watching the matches live, as we did at the most recent World Cups in Germany, South Africa, and Brazil, so we are pretty excited to be headed to Russia with our guests to watch the best soccer players in the world doing what they love for their home countries.

 Christian Pulisic, USA